SALE Navajo Antique Pawn Silver and Turquoise Necklace and Cuff Bracelet

-Owned by legendary Navajo Silversmith Guerro whose name is hand engraved on the back.
+Necklace 18" Excellent workmanship Owned by legendary Navajo Silversmith Guerro whose name is hand engraved on the back.

-The cuff bracelet is also exquisite quality turquoise and all are solid perfectly matched colored stones of large size not the new reconstituted turquoise which is ground to powder then epoxies are added to form what we consider to be, manufactured, cheap turquoise.
+The cuff bracelet is a perfect matched piece amd also exquisite quality turquoise and all are solid, perfectly matched, solid turquoise of large size not the new reconstituted turquoise which is ground to powder then epoxies are added to form what we consider to be, manufactured, cheap turquoise.
 It would be almost impossible and extremely expensive to replicate this piece today.

 The cost of curating these high end pieces of matched turquoise would exceed the cost of the piece itself and the silver weight alone is substantial, but dispersed in such a way that it never feels heavy or clunky like many modern pieces.

 This piece comes with provenance (signed documents from Phoebe Lewis-Loftin).
 Fred Guerro signed the piece with an engraving tool on the inside likely to establish identity of his ownership since earlier pieces were often not hallmarked.
 This could be a piece by Guerro’s father or another craftsman since Guerro is not known for pieces of this size.

 Ezekiel Asa Loftin XII purchased the piece years later from the pawn dealers main showcase using part of his first large check from his distributors for his award winning magazine “Twisted South”.
 The piece has been loaned to and worn by Phoebe’s mother Myra Gale Lewis on several occasions to wear while promoting her book.